-About the FdSc Refrigeration and Air Conditioning Engineering programme
+About the FdSc Refrigeration and Air Conditioning Engineering (subject to revalidation) (recruiting for September 2021) programme

 Advance your skills in refrigeration and air conditioning design on this unique course specifically designed to meet the UK skills shortage within the refrigeration industry.
 The course is unique within the UK and has been designed to provide underpinning knowledge and skills in refrigeration and air conditioning design at levels 4 and 5.

 Applicants will require 64 UCAS points in an engineering related subject, or 60 Access-to-HE Credits (of which a minimum of 45 must be at Level 3).
 Applicants are required to hold English and Maths GCSE (or equivalent) at Grade C/4.

 The Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
 Non-standard applicants would normally have extensive industrial experience within the engineering/construction sector with specific knowledge and/or skills related to refrigeration or air-conditioning systems.
 It would be ideal if they had already completed a level 3 module in engineering mathematics.
 All such non-traditional applicants will be interviewed, set an appropriate piece of work this will be a short assignment that aims to measure your knowledge and understanding of mathematic applications in an engineering environment and your rationale for the results and a judgement made taking into account their academic potential and relevant experience.

 Applicants may be admitted with credit for prior certificated learning (APcL) or work/life experience or other uncertificated learning (APeL) – refer to the HE07 Admissions, Admissions Appeals and APEL.